Baijayanta2003/Python-Documentation-With-Sphinx/README.md

 sys.path.insert(0, os.path.abspath('../../'))  # Adjust the path if needed

 ```
-Finally it will look like this:
+19.Finally it will look like this:
 ```bash
 # Configuration file for the Sphinx documentation builder.
 #